quadrupler/thisIsAProject/README.md

 - [x] User will be able to view salary and other relevant statistics to their degree
 - [x] User will be able to have the syllabus sent to their email entered in

+## Overview
+This was a feature that the Green River Valley College contracted me to create to help New Students understand the workload of the degree they were interested in and the life changing opportunities that a degree in IT will bring.

 ## Challenges I faced creating this Advising Tool